seL4/docs/projects/camkes/internals.md

 the ELF file produced by compiling the component and create all the paging structures it needs.

-## CapDL Filters

-The
-[CapDL Filters](https://github.com/seL4/camkes-tool/blob/master/camkes/runner/Filters.py) stage of the CAmkES build process deserves special mention.
-These are transformations on the CapDL database that take place before creating the CapDL spec file and building the CapDL Loader.
-Here's a description of some of the filters:

 ### Collapse Shared Frames